 FINE 7340 Aaron Selber Jr. Course on Distressed Debt (3) - Prerequisite: FINE 7110.
 This course introduces students to the broader field of alternative investing through an in depth analysis of distressed debt investment opportunities.
 As part of the course, students will study a variety of applied case studies as well as relevant academic research papers on the subject.
 Leading practitioners in the alternative investment industry will visit the class as guest lecturers and mentors as students build their foundation of knowledge.
 Ultimately, students will work in teams to develop a pitch book that will analyze a distressed company and “pitch” an idea for investment in that company’s debt and/or equity through a variety of strategies that will be discussed during the course.
 Note: Students must apply for enrollment in this course.

-FINE 7510 Econometrics and Forecasting (3) - Prerequisite: STAT 6020 or MATH 1140 or equivalent.
+FINE 7510 Econometrics and Forecasting (3) -Prerequisite: MATH 1140 or equivalent.
 This course covers advanced regression techniques.
 The basic regression model is reviewed in the first week, and then more advanced techniques are covered.
 Topics include testing the assumptions of the regression model, multicollinearity, serial correlation, heteroskedasticity, endogeneity, stability, instrument variables, binary variables, ARCH, forecasting, and basic time-series regression models for both stationary and nonstationary data.

 FINE 7520 Applied Game Theory (3) - This course offers a treatment of the foundations game theory, including the development of strategic and extensive form representations of a game; different solution concepts, including dominant strategy equilibrium, Nash equilibrium, subgame-perfect Nash equilibrium, and Bayes-Nash equilibrium.
 Additional topics include bargaining, repeated games, mixed strategies, and asymmetric information.
 Applications include market models, including Stackelberg, and Bertrand; Nash investment competition; private-value and common-value auctions; and principle- agent models applied to firm management and corporate governance.

-FINE 7530 Equity Analysis/Burkenroad Reports (3) - Prerequisite: ENRG 7110.
-In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
+FINE 7530 Equity Analysis/Burkenroad Reports (3) - In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
 The course provides students with a valuable opportunity to gain hands-on experience in equity analysis by participating in Burkenroad Reports.
-Student analysts work in small teams, meeting with top management, visiting company sites, conducting financial analysis, and preparing an in-depth investment research report on selected under- followed companies in the region.
-Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference held each spring.
+Student analysts work in small teams, visiting company sites, meeting with top management, conducting financial analysis, and preparing an in-depth investment research report on selected under-followed companies in the region.
+Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference.
 Note: Students must apply for enrollment in this course.

 FINE 7600 Valuation and Financing Enterprises (3) - This course studies advanced corporate valuation using discounted cash flow, comparables, and option techniques.
 The focus first is on valuation methods that include net present value/weighted average cost of capital, adjusted present value, capital cash flow, option value, equity cash flow, multiples, and comparables.
 The valuation methods will be applied to various forms of corporate investment, including new investment decisions, acquisitions, restructuring transactions including mergers and acquisitions, divestitures, and LBOs/MBOs.
 Examination of valuation in an international/cross-border setting, in a project finance setting, and of real options may also be examined.